Clek Liing Infant Carseat First Look Review

 The Liing is exactly what you hoped it would be and then some.
 It boasts rigid LATCH, a load leg, an innovative recline system, plus Clek ingenuity and quality.
 The design is thoughtful from top to bottom, integrating safety with everyday usefulness and it’s gorgeous too!
 My only Liing-related disappointment is that my last baby is already 31 inches tall and so I won’t get to use this seat myself, because trust me, I would.
 Clek devotees and newcomers alike will be thrilled with the newest addition to the Clek family and those just entering the car seat market won’t find anything quite like it.

-The Clek Liing is available for pre-order on several baby websites and will be sold on Amazon and in boutiques and other stores where current Clek seats are sold.
-The Liing should begin shipping in the next 1-2 months, depending upon which fashion you choose.
+The Clek Liing is available now on several baby websites and will be sold on Amazon and in boutiques and other stores where current Clek seats are sold.
+The Liing is a tough seat to find right now, depending upon which fashion you choose.

 Thank you to Clek for use of their production demonstration seat for this review.
 There may be minor variations to the full retail version, particularly in regard to labeling.
 No compensation was provided.
 All opinions expressed are my own.
 Editors Note: We may update or re-review the Liing once CarseatBlog acquires a production retail sample and has more time to evaluate it.